cmpsc100-allegheny-college/yard/README.md

 ##### use

 If the object is `Consumable`, you can use the `use` command to "use" the object.
-If It does not have any function then `use` just removes the file.
+If it does not have any function then `use` just removes the file.
 Only uses `1` object at a time.

 ```
 use Tomato